JimLundin/opendpm/projects/archive/README.md

 - `requests` - HTTP downloads

-This is an internal OpenDPM component - install the main `opendpm` package instead of using this directly.
+This is an internal DPM Toolkit component - install the main `dpm-toolkit` package instead of using this directly.